Steal the bacon

 Steal the bacon (also steal the flingsock, steal the handkerchief, Dog and the Bone, or in India Rumal Jhapatta) is a tag-based traditional children's game, in which teams try to steal a flag or other item (the "bacon") from the field without being tagged.
 The game is played with players divided into teams and assigned a call-signs, and a referee to call out the call signs.
 There are variations on gameplay, including rules that increase educational value or physicality.

-Description

-Steal the bacon is a tag-based traditional children's game.
-The object of the game is for players on teams to steal a flag or other item (the "bacon") from the field without being tagged.
-The same game is known by the alternative names of steal the flingsock, steal the handkerchief, Dog and the Bone, Rumal Jhapatta, Rumaal Chori, Cheel Jhapatta, and others.

 Rules

 The players are divided into teams, typically two.
 Players are assigned a call-sign, often a number, which is shared by a member of the opposing team.
 The teams line up on opposite edges of the playing area, at a distance enough to run across from each other, which has the "bacon" (a small object which can be grabbed and carried) in the center.
 A referee calls out the call-sign, and the team members who have that call-sign must run to the center, grab the bacon, and return to their teammates without being tagged by the other player(s) with that call-sign.
 The one that manages to return with the object to his/her team gets a point.
 If tagged, the other team gets the point.
 Tagging of a player may not occur before that player has touched the "bacon".
 The referee may call out more than one call-sign resulting in many pairs of players, each player attempting to steal the "bacon."
 The referee may also call "steal the bacon" in which all players on both sides may attempt to steal the "bacon."